Pet Age Calculator

 # The Science Behind the Calculation

-Species Year 1 Year 2 Year 3+
+Species Year 1 Year 2 Year 3 onwards

 Cat15 human years24 human years+4 years per year

-Small dog15 human years24 human years+5 years per year
+Small Dog15 human years24 human years+5 years per year

-Medium dog15 human years24 human years+6 years per year
+Medium Dog15 human years24 human years+6 years per year

-Large dog15 human years24 human years+7 years per year
+Large Dog15 human years24 human years+7 years per year

-Giant dog15 human years24 human years+8 years per year
+Giant Dog15 human years24 human years+8 years per year

-# Life Stages: What to Expect?
+# Life Stages: What to Expect and How to Prepare

-Puppy / Junior (0 - 1 year)
+Puppy or Junior (0 to 1 year)

-Adult (2 - 6 years)
+Adult (2 to 6 years)

-Senior (+7 years)
+Senior (over 7 years)

-Veterinary Advice
+Veterinary Advice on Aging

 Bibliographic References